intuit/sdp/README.md

-# sdp - a scalable size unit
+# SDP - a scalable size unit
 An android SDK that provides a new size unit - sdp (scalable dp).
 This size unit scales with the screen size.
 It can help Android developers with supporting multiple screens.

 # Attention